utsav-devadiga/MovieBag/README.md

 ## API_KEY

-To use this app as project you will need a api key which can you get from the api site itself or you can click [here](https://www.themoviedb.org/) and then add the api to the file with String of [`API_KEY`](https://github.com/utsav-devadiga/MovieBag/blob/master/app/src/main/java/com/project/moviebag/utils/Credentials.java)
+To use this app as project you will need a api key which can you get from the api site itself or you can click [here](https://www.themoviedb.org/) and then add the api key to the file with String of [`API_KEY`](https://github.com/utsav-devadiga/MovieBag/blob/master/app/src/main/java/com/project/moviebag/utils/Credentials.java)

 ## Features